vaskocuturilo/Regions-Service/README.md

 - Will be adding positive UI automation scripts (Smoke and Sanity) :heavy_check_mark:
 - Will be adding negative UI automation scripts (Smoke and Sanity)
 - Will be adding migration from Spring boot v2.5.3 to v3.1.*
 - Will be adding Logging. :heavy_check_mark:
+- Will be adding user controller :heavy_check_mark:

 ### Actuator